b1o/Dules/README.md

 Dules
 =====

--> Current dev stage is at Test4 folder.
-Soon to be moved.
+An unfinised console dueling card game made with ruby for a school project.
+Latest version is at the test4 folder.